cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 **Operations**

   * `terraform.reload`: Reloads the Terraform template given the following inputs:
-    * source : the new template location by default the last_source_location but it can be changed to be another location or even URL to a new template
+    * `source` : the new template location by default the `last_source_location` but it can be changed to be another location or even URL to a new template
-    * destroy_previous : boolean if set to True it will trigger destroy for the previously created resources , if False it will keep them and maintain the sate file , and terraform will calculate the changes needed to be applied to those already created resources
+    * `destroy_previous` : boolean if set to True it will trigger destroy for the previously created resources , if False it will keep them and maintain the state file , and terraform will calculate the changes needed to be applied to those already created resources
   * `terraform.refresh`: Refresh Terraform state file, if any changes were done outside of terraform so it will update the runtimes properties to match the real properties for the created resources
-  * `terraform.apply`: Apply Terraform plan

 **Workflows**

-  * `refresh_terraform_resources`: execute terraform refresh operation on all terraform.Module node instances
+  * `refresh_terraform_resources`: execute `terraform.refresh` operation on `terraform.Module` node instances
+  * `reload_terraform_template`: executes `terraform.reload` on `terraform.Module` node instances

-  * `apply_terraform_resources`: execute terraform apply operation on all terraform.Module node instances
+By default, the aforementioned workflows operate on all `terraform.Module` node instances in the current deployment.
+It is possible to limit the scope by using the `node_ids` and `node_instance_ids` parameters, specifying lists of node ID's and node instance ID's to operate on.

 # Example